jakeruleaux-zz/php-wk-3-d-5-hair/README.md

 Copy the link for the GitHub repository
 Open Terminal on your computer
-In Terminal, perform the following steps: type 'cd desktop' and press enter. type 'git clone' then copy the repository link and press enter. type 'cd php-address-book' to access the path on your computer type 'php -S localhost:8000' to open local server. in your Address Bar type 'localhost:8000/Word-Count' to view app
+In Terminal, perform the following steps:
+Type 'cd desktop' and press enter.
+Type 'git clone' then copy the repository link and press enter.
-//ADD FURTHER INSTRUCTION!!!!!!!//
+Type 'cd php-address-book' to access the path on your computer.
+Type 'localhost:8888/phpmyadmin' and select the import tab near the top of the screen.
+In the import tab browse for 'hair_salon.sql.zip'.
+Select this file and click the 'go' button at the bottom.
+In Terminal type /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot.
+In mysql type 'SHOW DATABASES;' to confirm that you have the 'hair_salon' database.
+In mysql type 'USE hair_salon;'.
+In your Address Bar type 'localhost:8888' to view app.
+The paths in MAMP may need to be adjusted.
+In MAMP click the 'web server' tab.
+Make sure you have the appropriate document root path, ex: 'User/File-directory/file/web'.

 Known Bugs

-No known bugs in current version.
+The program requires a localhost to function.
+It was designed with MAMP in mind.
+Similar programs may support it.

 Support and contact details